OnekiDevs/offdjs/README.md

 └── package.json
 ```

-The json structure is the `ApplicationCommandData | RESTPostAPIApplicationCommandsJSONBody` type which exports discord.js
+The json structure is the `ApplicationCommandData | RESTPostAPIApplicationCommandsJSONBody` type which exports discord.js.

+**offdjs** synchronize the commands of your files and those already registered automatically when you turn on.
+If you want you can configure that behavior in `offdjs.config.js`, for more information see !!!!

 ## Chat input commands